{{ summaryTitle }}

 Start dot

-A visual mark showing where the tracing motion should begin.
+A visual mark showing where the first tracing movement should begin.

 Practice progression

-The order of trace, fade, model, write, or draw rows for each item.
+The sequence of trace, fade, model, write, or draw rows assigned to each item.

 Pre-writing stroke

-A line or path such as a vertical line, curve, zigzag, loop, or wave used before full handwriting.
+A simple movement path, such as a line, curve, zigzag, wave, loop, spiral, arch, or cross, used before full handwriting.